mistermakc/bootstrap-website/README.md

 <img width="1502" alt="Screenshot 2023-03-20 at 17 54 04" src="https://user-images.githubusercontent.com/60471340/226412260-54a00b79-c9fe-4214-a0e5-7c866e253841.png">

-## Repository structure
+## Repository Structure

 The structure of this repository is as follows:

-- Content (pictures)
-- CSS (css requirements)
-- Data (product data)
+Content: Holds the pictures
+CSS: Contains CSS files for styling the webshop
+Data: Contains product data
-- Individual html webpages and corresponding js-scripts for interactivity
+Individual HTML webpages and corresponding JavaScript scripts for interactivity

+## Modules Used

+This webshop has been developed using the following technologies:

+CSS: For styling the webpages
+JavaScript: For adding interactivity to the webpages
+HTML: For structuring the webpages
+Bootstrap: A CSS framework used for developing responsive and mobile-first websites